empijei/wapty/README.md

 Root certs are in `$HOME/.wapty`

-# Status
+# Project Status
 for currently available features and what will be supported please refer to [our roadmap](https://github.com/empijei/wapty/blob/master/ROADMAP.md).

 # Contribute
-Pull Requests are welcome, or if you'd like to actively contribute or become part of the team feel free to shoot me a short email of presentation at [empijei@gmail.com](mailto:empijei@gmail.com)
+Pull Requests are welcome, or if you'd like to actively contribute or become part of the team feel free to shoot me a short email of presentation at [empijei@gmail.com](mailto:empijei@gmail.com) or join our [telegram channel](https://telegram.me/waptysuite)